matt6frey/Python-Stock-Screener/README.md

 ## Future Goals

+1. Modularize script.
-1. Assign existing script to backend API
+2. Assign existing script to backend API.
-2. Create Ionic App that will use API and provide quick menu for screening, and Stock data push notifications and records.
+3. Create Ionic App that will use API and provide quick menu for screening, and Stock data push notifications and records.